chinmay0524/chinmay0524/README.md

 - Collaborative Team Leadership
 - Negotiation & Conflict Resolution

-> _"Mastery lies not in doing everything, but in doing a few things with perfection."_

 ---

 ## 📚 **Projects of Purpose & Precision**

-> _"Greatness is achieved through mindful effort over time."_

 ### **📊 Data Industry Salaries Project**